thoughtspot/thoughtspot.github.io/_app-integrate/reference/metadata-api.md

     <tr>
       <td><code>auto_created</code></td>
       <td>boolean</td>
-      <td>A fag that indicates whether to list auto created objects only.
+      <td>A flag that indicates whether to list auto-created objects only.
 A value of null signifies return all.</td>
     </tr>
    </tbody>
   </table>